 Hôtel Lambert, Paris, France

-In 1975, Baron Guy de Rothschild (1909-2007) and his wife Baroness Marie-Hélène (1927-1996) purchased Hôtel Lambert, a grand townhouse, one of the most luxurious mansions in Paris on the Quai Anjou on the eastern tip of the Île Saint-Louis, in 4th arrondissement of Paris, where they took up residence in the top floors.
+In 1975, Baron Guy de Rothschild (1909-2007) and his wife Baroness Marie-Hélène (1927-1996) purchased Hôtel Lambert, a grand townhouse, one of the most luxurious mansions in Paris on the Quai Anjou on the eastern tip of the Île Saint-Louis, in 4th arrondissement of Paris from the Czartoryski family who had puchased the Hôtel in 1843.